-- Next, carefully, and slowly stir in the pan drippings and Turkey Bone Broth.1 cup of roasted turkey drippings, 3 1/2 cups of Homemade Turkey Bone Broth or Chicken Broth
+- Next, carefully, and slowly stir in the pan drippings and Turkey Bone Broth.1 cup of roasted turkey drippings, 3 1/2 cups of Homemade Turkey Bone Broth or Chicken Broth or water

 - Bring the mixture to a boil while continuously stirring.